-- 3. Commercial enterprises such as stores should be located where they are convenient to the walking public, thereby contributing to village life and reducing the traffic congestion which results from dependence on the automobile.
-Planning Commission: on-going - 4.
-Acceptable commercial structures for the I-91 interchange area should be limited in number and carefully situated to maintain the rural character of the village of Barnet.
-Planning Commission: on-going - 5.
-Church Street should continue to be primarily residential in order to maintain the beauty and character of the Village of Barnet.
+3. Commercial enterprises such as stores should be located where they are convenient to the walking public, thereby contributing to village life and reducing the traffic congestion which results from dependence on the automobile.

+4. Acceptable commercial structures for the I-91 interchange area should be limited in number and carefully situated to maintain the rural character of the village of Barnet.

+5. Church Street should continue to be primarily residential in order to maintain the beauty and character of the Village of Barnet.